Comprehensive Inpatient Rehab Unit

 Our Philosophy: Provide high quality, cost effective rehabilitation,

 to help our clients achieve the highest possible level of function

-At least two types of therapies (physical, occupational, speech/language therapy) for a general average of 3 hours per day, or 15 hours per week.
+The CIRU provides at least two types of therapies (physical, occupational, or speech/language therapy) for a general average of 3 hours per day, or 15 hours per week.
 Additional services provided were recreational therapy, rehabilitative nursing, medical care, nutritional consultation, neuropsychology and supportive psychotherapy, and respiratory therapy.

-16% were admitted to an acute care facility (hospital).
+o 7% were admitted to an acute care facility (hospital)